Aleksander Ładoś: Ładoś Group and Holocaust rescue operation

 During his de facto ambassadorial post in Bern, Ładoś headed secret operation “Passport Issues” aimed to provide Jews in German-occupied Poland with Latin American passports strictly co-operating with representatives of the Jewish organizations in Switzerland.
 The blank passports were bought between May 1940 and Autumn 1943 from the honorary consul of Paraguay Rudolf Hüggli and filled out by Ładoś’ sub-ordinates, consul Konstanty Rokicki and sometimes also by a Polish-Jewish diplomat Juliusz Kühl.

 Ładoś himself intervened directly with the Swiss Federal Counselor Marcel Pilet-Golaz to turn a blind eye to the illegal procedure.
-Other people included in the clandestine Ładoś Group included Ładoś’ deputy counsellor Stefan J. Ryniewicz and Jews Chaim Eiss and Abraham Silberschein, members of Jewish organizations whose main task was to smuggle lists of beneficiaries and copies of illegally-obtained passports between Berne and German-occupied Poland.
+Other people included in the clandestine Ładoś Group included Ładoś’ deputy counsellor Stefan J. Ryniewicz and Jews Chaim Eiss and Abraham Silberschein, members of Jewish organizations whose main task was to smuggle lists of beneficiaries and copies of illegally-obtained passports between Bern and German-occupied Poland.
 Bearers of such passports were not sent to the Nazi death camps but instead interred in detention camps in Vittel, France or Bergen-Belsen, Germany.
 According to Zbigniew Parafianowicz and Michał Potocki at least 400 of them survived the war.

 Ładoś also successfully urged in January 1944 the Polish Government in exile to help obtain official recognition of the passports by Paraguay – the fact that finally happened in February 1944.
 The Polish Legation under Ładoś also enabled the Sternbuchs, Montreux-based Jewish family to use Polish cables and send notes to the members of the New York Jewish diaspora to inform them about on-going Holocaust.

 Later life and death

 In July 1945 Ładoś officially supported the coalition Government in Poland and resigned as an envoy.
 Instead of coming back to Poland, he decided to stay in Switzerland, where he acted as a special envoy of the legal opposition PSL-party and its leader Stanisław Mikołajczyk.
 By Autumn 1946 he moved to Clamart near Paris.
-He came back to Poland in July 1960 being already seriously ill. Ładoś died in Warsaw, December 29, 1963, and was buried at Powązki Cemetery.
+He came back to Poland in July 1960 being already seriously ill. Ładoś died in Warsaw, 29 December 1963, and was buried at Powązki Cemetery.

 He left three tomes of unpublished and unfinished memoirs.